 The Impact of the AIDS Epidemic on Older Persons

-(with a focus on Thailand)
+(with a focus on Thailand and Cambodia)

 Mark VanLandingham, Wassana Im-em, and Chanpen Saengtienchai.
 "Community Reaction to Persons with HIV/AIDS and their Parents in Thailand."
 Journal of Health and Social Behavior, 46(4): 392-410.
 Also issued as University of Michigan, Population Studies Center Research Report No. 05-577, June 2005.